rayokamoto/cabinet/docs/features.md

 In general, the way commands work is as follows:
 - Type the command (method you want to sort by)
-- Provide a path to sort (use absolute or template)
+- Provide a path to sort (using normal or template)
 - Add any other required/optional arguments

 ### Usage